1998 National Camogie League: Arrangements

 Galway beat Kilkenny 3-10 to 1-13 in the semi-final on May 24.
-They fell behind 1-1 to nil before two goals from Sharon Glynn and a third by Ann Forde after Glynn's pass Helped them to a first-ever victory over Kilkenny in camogie at Nowlan Park.
+They fell behind 1-1 to nil before two goals from Sharon Glynn and a third by Anna Forde after Glynn's pass Helped them to a first-ever victory over Kilkenny in camogie at Nowlan Park.

 The Final

-Cork's victory in the final was largely due to the accuracy of veteran Lynn Dunlea who scored 12-12 in what was an outstanding individual performance.
-Galway took the lead with ten minutes to go for the first time from a Sharon Glynn pointed thirty, but it did not last long as Cork's Fiona O'Driscoll equalised before Lynn Dunlea scored a well worked goal after a pass from substitute Caoimhe Harrington.
+Cork's victory in the final was largely due to the accuracy of veteran Lyn Delea who scored 12-12 in what was an outstanding individual performance.
+Galway took the lead with ten minutes to go for the first time from a Sharon Glynn pointed thirty, but it did not last long as Cork's Fiona O'Driscoll equalised before Lyn Delea scored a well worked goal after a pass from substitute Caoimhe Harrington.
 Galway lost midfielder Carmel Hannon during the first half when she injured her leg in a fall.
 Sharon Glynn and Vivienne Harris became the first camogie players to be sent off in a National League final when they were red carded following a tussle.